-During the summer months, when occupants are more likely to open windows, the air quality is less of an issue; thus looking at data in March is likely to be indicative of the worst figures.
+During the summer months, when occupants are more likely to open windows, the air quality is less of an issue; thus looking at data in March is likely to be indicative of the worst figures20.

-Figure 12: Distribution of Carbon Dioxide readings CO2 levels are good, only very rarely above 1,200 ppm.
+Figure 13: Distribution of Carbon Dioxide readings in March CO_2 levels are good, only very rarely above 1,200 ppm.

-The MVHR was commissioned to the Hastoe-expected occupation levels for the property types.
-This probably explains why the under-occupied flat performs best, followed by the 2-bed house, then the over-occupied 3-bed house.
+The MVHR were commissioned to the Hastoe-expected occupation levels for the property types.
+This probably explains why the under-occupied flat performs best, followed by the 2-bed house, then by the over-occupied 3-bed house.